nabab/bbn/README.md

   $option->options($id_option),
   // All the option properties (but cfg)
   $option->fullOptions($id_option),
-  // Same as options but with an items property holding the descendency
+  // Same as options but with an items property holding the lineage
   $option->tree($id_option),
-  // Same as fullOptions but with an items property holding the descendency
+  // Same as fullOptions but with an items property holding the lineage
   $option->Fulltree($id_option),
   // Returns the code: permissions
   $option->code($id_option),